Customize Appearance

 Vegetables

 Exports of fresh and processed vegetables are growing rapidly.
-Foreign buyers appreciate the fact that Ukrainian farmers grow high quality cucumber and tomatoes without any crop protection substances.
+Ukraine exported vegetables (HS Code 07) amounted to $144.7 million.
+Foreign buyers appreciate the fact that Ukrainian farmers grow high quality cucumbers (exported $1.18 million) and tomatoes (exported $0.3 million) without any crop protection substances.

-In 2023, Ukraine grew 21.4 million tons of potatoes.
+In 2024, Ukraine grew 21.4 million tons of potatoes and exported $0.53 million.
 Thanks to its non-GMO potato crops, Ukraine is well placed to develop a strong position in the potato flour and starch market and to increase its potato exports to the EU.

 • The average annual growth rate of exports from Ukraine is 7.3% over the last 5 years.